camilovelezr/ict-spec/spec.md

 # Inputs and Outputs

 The inputs and outputs section of the IAP specification clearly defines all possible parameters available to configure on the IAP tool.
-These convey parameters passed directly to the IAP tool and SHOULD dictate exactly what the IAP tool is expecting.
+These convey parameters passed directly to the IAP tool and should dictate exactly what the IAP tool is expecting.
 <br><br>
 | Field | Description | Example |
 | ----- | ----------- | ------: |